ultraflynn/ultraflynn.github.com/_posts/2014-01-22-build-introduction.md

 * Corsair CX600M PSU
 * 4GB Corsair EMS memory

 All this is currently in another enclosure and running Windows 7.
 Once this new case is ready the components will be transferred into it.
+The only new component I might invest in would be a better GPU because the one that's in there are the moment is fairly rubbish.

 Here's the general plan: